JetBrains/space-dotnet-sdk/README.md

 ## Overview

-SpaceDotNet consists of several NuGet packages that can be used to integrate with [JetBrains Space](https://jetbrains.com/space/).
+JetBrains.Space consists of several NuGet packages that can be used to integrate with [JetBrains Space](https://jetbrains.com/space/).

-Typically, `SpaceDotNet.Client` will be used to work with the Space API.
+Typically, `JetBrains.Space.Client` will be used to work with the Space API.
 It can be installed using any NuGet client, or the `dotnet` command line tool:

 ```
-dotnet add package SpaceDotNet.Client --version 1.0.0-beta.*
+dotnet add package JetBrains.Space.Client --version 1.0.0-beta.*
 ```

 Other (optional) packages are available.
 These can be installed to satisfy additional integration requirements.

-* `SpaceDotNet.Client` — The generated client code to work with the Space API.
+* `JetBrains.Space.Client` — The generated client code to work with the Space API.
-* `SpaceDotNet.AspNetCore` — Helpers for using SpaceDotNet with ASP.NET Core, such as:
+* `JetBrains.Space.AspNetCore` — Helpers for using JetBrains.Space with ASP.NET Core, such as:
-  * An extension method for `IServiceCollection` to register all SpaceDotNet clients as ASP.NET Core services
+  * An extension method for `IServiceCollection` to register all JetBrains.Space clients as ASP.NET Core services
   * Helpers for Space Applications webhooks
-* `SpaceDotNet.AspNetCore.Authentication.Space` — Authentication provider that integrates with ASP.NET Core.
+* `JetBrains.Space.AspNetCore.Authentication.Space` — Authentication provider that integrates with ASP.NET Core.

-Let's have a look at how we can start working with `SpaceDotNet.Client`.
+Let's have a look at how we can start working with `JetBrains.Space.Client`.

 ## Getting Started